Scarcity

 Scarcity is most powerful when framed through loss — what the visitor loses by not acting, rather than what they gain by acting.

 Loss framing consistently outperforms gain framing in A/B tests — a direct application of loss aversion.
-See Loss Aversion for the full mechanism.
+See Loss Aversion and FOMO for the full psychological mechanisms.

 Testing Scarcity on Your Pages